sgmurphy/wordpress-plugins/backup-backup/readme.txt

 5. The plugin should be shown below the settings menu.

 == Changelog ==

+= 1.4.2 =
+* [PRO] Added failure prevention when third party plugin(s) removes one of our files
+* [FIX] Adjusted the code to support and fit PHP 8.3 standards based on user reports (also PHP 5.6)
+* [FIX] Errors caused by removal of file that does not exist should be resolved (during database backup)
+* [FIX] Infinite number will be now converted to max allowed value, allowing upload of tables with INF values
+* [FIX] Attempt of minimizing PCL temporary file issues caused most likely by insufficent storage space
+* [NOTE] Added new default exclusion rules in terms of files (optional usage)
+* [NOTE] Extended hard directory blacklist
+* [NOTE] Upgraded analyst module to latest version

 = 1.4.1 =
 * [FIX] Removed unwanted file that prevented our plugin from installation on Windows